StockNews Manual

 The bear's strongest case.
 Tested branch.

 Leaf 4.2 — Glass timeline is 2027+ for production volume, 2030+ for broad adoption.
 Intel/Absolics Xeon 6+ Clearwater Forest debuted CES 2026 — first product.
 Absolics Covington plant Phase-1 ramp 20,000 sheets/month; Phase-2 12,000 → 72,000 m²/yr.
 SEMCO 2027 mass production target (delayed from 2026).
 TSMC CoPoS panel-level glass: 2028.
 Apple/NVIDIA in "preliminary discussions" for 2027-2028 cycles.
-Verdict: ✅ supported — runway through 2027 minimum.
+Verdict: ✅A supported — runway through 2027 minimum.

 Leaf 4.3 — TSMC CoPoS is the long-tail existential risk.
 If CoPoS (Chip-on-Panel-on-Substrate) replaces both the substrate core AND the build-up dielectric layers entirely — i.e., panel-level glass without organic film — that would eliminate ABF from leading-edge AI accelerators.
 Timeline target 2028 for full integration; broad NVIDIA adoption 2029-2030 plausible.
-Verdict: ⚠️ partial — risk bounded to 2029+ but credible long-tail.
+Verdict: ⚠️B partial — risk bounded to 2029+ but credible long-tail.

 Leaf 4.4 — No NVIDIA/AMD next-gen accelerator publicly announces ABF elimination.
 Blackwell uses CoWoS-L with ABF-based 14-15 layer organic substrate.
 Rubin (NVIDIA 2027) has not been disclosed in detail; if it remains organic-substrate-based, ABF survives.
 Bull-confirming default.
-Verdict: ✅ supported until next CES/GTC announcements (Q1 2027).
+Verdict: ✅A supported until next CES/GTC announcements (Q1 2027).

 VIII.
 Capital Allocation & Optionality (L1E)

 Leaf 5.1 — Capital allocation hierarchy is stated and disciplined.
 Verbatim from H1 FY25 presentation: organic growth → M&A → buybacks.
 Cash target: shrink to ¥900B. ¥180B cumulative buyback authorized.
 Aji-Bio-Pharma Althea divested May 2025.
-Verdict: ✅ supported.
+Verdict: ✅A supported.

 Leaf 5.2 — ABF capex is proportionally light. ¥25B done + ¥25B+ committed through 2030 for +50% capacity.
 Compare to Ibiden ¥500B FY26-28.
 If demand truly is at 42% shortfall by 2028, Ajinomoto's capex envelope is conservative.
 Bull frame: "responsible reinvestment of monopoly cash."
 Bear frame: "missing the window — should accelerate."
-Verdict: ⚠️ partial.
+Verdict: ⚠️B partial.

 Leaf 5.3 — Forge Biologics is the open question. $620M acquisition Dec 2023; $620M of goodwill on balance sheet not yet stress-tested.
 FY24 commentary cites "Bio-Pharma Services delayed shipments."
 Plausible 30% impairment (~¥30B / $200M) if gene-therapy CDMO market does not recover by FY27.
 Not catastrophic; would dent NI 1-2 years but not break the thesis.
-Verdict: ⚠️ partial.
+Verdict: ⚠️B partial.

 Leaf 5.4 — ASV2030 EPS-tripling target requires sustained ABF acceleration AND continued buyback execution.
 Mathematically: if FY22 EPS = X, then FY30 EPS = 3X requires ~25% EPS CAGR.
 Internally consistent with ABF +28% YoY × +180B buyback ladder run-rate.
-Verdict: ✅ supported.
+Verdict: ✅A supported.

 Leaf 5.5 — Cumulative optionality value 30-50% of current EV.
 If 2-3 of (price hike / segment reporting / Forge rationalization / Frozen Foods restructure / accelerated capex) fire over 24 months, expected optionality value exceeds 30% of current EV.
-Verdict: ✅ supported.
+Verdict: ✅A supported.

 IX.
 Three valuation scenarios